telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/tools/query-builder-in-the-web-designer.md

 ### Database View Pane

 The __Database View__ pane is positioned on the left-hand side of the form.
 It displays the metadata for database objects that you have permission to view.
 The permission is determined by the data source connection and credentials.
 The hierarchical view displays database objects organized by database schema.
 Expand the node for each schema to view tables and views.
 Expand a table or view to display its columns.

+The columns checked in this pane are automatically transferred to the Selected Fields pane.
+If a table is checked, all of its columns will be transferred to the Selected Fields pane.
-The relationship editor opens automatically when more than one table is selected.
+The relationship editor opens automatically when more than one table is checked.

 ### Selected Fields Pane